Specification and Verification of Side-channel Security for Open-source Processors via Leakage Contracts: Implementation

 \paragraph{Workflow} \tool{} works in two steps that follows \Cref{alg:verification}.

 First, \tool{} determines the greatest subset of the provided candidate relational invariants that is inductive.
 For this, \tool{} implements the \textsc{LearnInv} function from \Cref{alg:verification} (described below).
-In addition to the user provided candidate invariants, the set of candidate invariants for \textsc{LearnInv} contains: \begin{inparaenum} \item \emph{all} relational formulas of the form $\runA{x} = \runB{x}$ where $x$ is a register or wire in $\uarch$, \item formulas of the form $\runA{e_\atk} = \runB{e_\atk}$ for all expressions $e_\atk$ in the provided attacker, and \item the invariant $\runA{\phi} \leftrightarrow \runB{\phi}$ indicating that the retirement witness is always synchronized between the two executions. \end{inparaenum}
+In addition to the user provided candidate invariants, the set of candidate invariants for \textsc{LearnInv} contains: \begin{inparaenum} \item \emph{all} relational formulas of the form $\runA{x} = \runB{x}$ where $x$ is a register or wire in $\uarch$, \item formulas of the form $\runA{e_\atk} = \runB{e_\atk}$ for all expressions $e_\atk$ in the provided attacker, and \item the invariant $\runA{\phi} \leftrightarrow \runB{\phi}$ indicating that the retirement predicate is always synchronized between the two executions. \end{inparaenum}

-Next, \tool{} analyzes the learned invariants to determine if they're sufficient to prove security with respect to the given attacker.
-For this, \tool{} checks if the invariants associated with the attacker and with the retirement witness are part of the set of learned invariants, which is sufficient to ensure the satisfiability of the check at line 5 in \Cref{alg:verification}.
+Next, \tool{} analyzes the learned invariants to determine if they are sufficient to prove security with respect to the given attacker.
+For this, \tool{} checks if the invariants associated with the attacker and with the retirement predicate are part of the set of learned invariants, which is sufficient to ensure the satisfaction of the check at line 5 in \Cref{alg:verification}.